RetroAchievements/docs/docs/general/teams/devquest-team.md

 ### Wheel Spins

 - Copy the relevate list of random things to choose from and use a site like wheelofnames.com to build a wheel.
-- Record the wheel spin using a tool like ShareX (use Capture > Screen Recording (Gif)
+- Record the wheel spin using a tool like ShareX (use Capture > Screen Recording (Gif))
-- Enter the results in the DevQuest sheet and log it in #devquest-logs
+- Enter the results in the DevQuest sheet and log it in #DevQuest-logs
 - Share the result with the developer that requested it.
    - Tip: Surround the result item with `||` and `||` to mark it as a spoiler
    - DQ23: Well of Wishes produces very large file sizes that may require Discord Nitro to share.
 If you are able to edit color mode and resolution, you may be able to fit this into the 10MB limit, but you can also use imgur or a similar site as assistance to share.